GE GTW465 / GTW485 / GTW490 / GTW720 Agitator Dogs Worn Out — Full Family Repair Guide

 Troubleshooting

-• Agitator moves only partially or intermittently: This typically indicates that one or more dog clips is not fully seated or that a new dog is incorrectly positioned.
+• Agitator moves only partially or intermittently: This typically indicates that one or more dog clips are not fully seated or that a new dog is incorrectly positioned.
 Remove the cap again and visually inspect each dog and clip.
 One poorly seated dog can prevent smooth rotation.

-• Grinding or squealing sound persists: This may indicate that mineral deposits or debris remain on the shaft or in the coupling.
+• Grinding or squealing sound persists: This may mean that mineral deposits or debris remain on the shaft or in the coupling.
 Remove the cap again, clean thoroughly with a vinegar-dampened cloth to dissolve mineral buildup, and dry completely before reinstalling.

 • Water leaks from around the agitator cap after reassembly: The rubber seal may not be properly installed or may be damaged.
 Remove the cap, inspect and clean the seal, and ensure it is seated fully in its groove.
 If the seal is cracked or hardened, replace it with a new gasket before reassembling.

-• New dogs wear out within a few months: Unusual or premature wear of replacement dogs may indicate a problem
+• New dogs wear out within a few months: Unusual or premature wear of replacement dogs may indicate a problem with the agitator assembly or the larger washing machine mechanism.

 Recommended Parts & Tools